ZainabALbimani/Pixel-Art-Marker/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 ## How to get started :-
-Click on this [LINK](https://ZainabALbimani.github.io/Pixel-Art-Maker/) to see the live version of the website.

-## OR
 Download or Clone the Project to open the index.html in your browser and running.